Crazy-pro/product-catalog/README.md

-### Thymeleaf Course Projects
+### Product Catalog
-Thymeleaf Course Projects are a set of simple demo projects from 'Mastering Thymeleaf with Spring Boot Course' written to learn and understand the concept and all the features of the Thymeleaf.
+Product Catalog is a simple demo project from 'Mastering Thymeleaf with Spring Boot' course written to learn and understand the concept and all the features of the Thymeleaf.